-As described in our FY15-FY18 requests, the combined Speech and Debate Program at UH possesses a significantly larger number of members than they did when the two separate programs were combined.
-While the consolidation of the two programs has helped to eliminate some redundancies and realize savings in some areas, much of this has been made moot by recent budget allocations.
-The team's growth has created needs which, when combined with continued constraints on financial resources for FY18, have presented numerous challenges.
-These pressures will limit our ability to sustain program goals and expand access to more UH students.
-For example, in the absence of the one-time FY18 request, we were forced to curtail travel yet again.
+As described in our FY15-FY19 requests, the combined Speech and Debate Program at UH contained a significantly larger number of members than they did when the two separate programs were combined.
+While the consolidation of the two programs helped to eliminate some redundancies and realize savings in some areas, much of this has been made moot by recent budget allocations.
+The team's growth has created needs which, when combined with continued constraints on financial resources for FY19, have presented numerous challenges.
+These pressures will limit our ability to sustain program goals and expand access to more UH students, including a full travel schedule.
 As can be seen from the charts above, without the reinstatement of former budgetary levels from past years, the speech component of the program was unable to field a traveling team.
-Plans are being put in place to support that component through student-led, student-funded model, but the outcome of that initiative remains to be seen.
+Plans are being put in place to support that component through a student-led, student-funded model, but the outcome of that initiative still remains to be seen.

-At current levels, our roster of 50 students is coached and administratively supported by two part-time positions (all of the team's coaches are also University faculty with teaching and service commitments in the Honors College).
-In our supplementary request, we have indicated the need for additional travel money and a student-worker position.
+At current levels, our roster of 30 students is coached and administratively supported by two part-time positions (all of the team's coaches are also University faculty with teaching and service commitments in the Honors College).
+In our supplementary request, we have indicated the need for additional travel money and a coaching position.